Ahkonsu/wpproatoz-code-snippets/readme.txt

  ||      /    \)___)\
  | \____(      )___) )___
   \______(_______;;; __;;;

-=== WpproAtoZ Elementor Snippets ===
+WpproAtoZ Elementor and Code Snippets
-Contributors: WP Pro A to Z
+Contributors: WPProAtoZ.com, John, Carl, Grok
 Donate link: http://WPProAtoZ.com/donate/
-Tags: elementor, snippets
+Tags: elementor, code snippets, quick fixes
 Requires at least: 6.0
 Tested up to: 6.7.2
+Requires PHP: 8.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 This plugin allows you to choose from an assortment of code snippets that are useful when building out your website especially if you use Elementor.
 The following snippets are available.

 == Description ==

-This plugin allows you to turn on and off of a number of code snippets that provide actions or filter to makke things happen.
+This plugin allows you to turn on and off of a number of code snippets that provide actions or filters to make things happen.

-This plugin also features a configuration page where you can easilly toggle item on and off.
+This plugin also features a configuration page where you can easilly toggle items on and off.

 This plugin is still expanding and will cover more areas as time goes on.

 These are the features so far
 - Enable Hide elementor Page Title Filter.
-This one is to hide the Page/Post title though out the whole site/
+This one is to hide the Page/Post title though out the whole site/ - no longer automoatic if you use Hello Theme.
 - Enable Elementor Load More Display Fix Filter
 - Enable Preserve Excerpt Formatting Filter
 - Enable Hide featured images on a post by post basis Action.